How to Fix Outlook Error 0x80040119: 6 Proven Methods

 #Common Causes Behind the 0x80040119 Error

-Data-file trouble drives the vast majority of 0x80040119 reports, but five root causes show up repeatedly in our support queue.
+Data-file trouble drives the vast majority of 0x80040119 reports, but five root causes show up repeatedly across support forums.

 -